-In most cases there is not a single person or a single event to blame but an accumulation or combination of inadequate security measures.
+In most cases, not a single person or event is to blame but an accumulation or combination of inadequate security measures.

-Five years ago, Richard Smith, former CEO of Equifax testified before a Senate panel that responsibility for a massive breach of company data ought to be assigned to a single employee who failed to install a patch, which was ultimately exploited by a malicious attacker.
-He also blamed vulnerable software (Apache Struts) as well as a scanning tool used by Equifax to search for vulnerabilities.
+Five years ago, Richard Smith, former CEO of Equifax, testified before a Senate panel that responsibility for a massive company data breach should be assigned to a single employee who failed to install a patch, ultimately exploited by a malicious attacker.
+He also blamed vulnerable software (Apache Struts) and a scanning tool used by Equifax to search for vulnerabilities.

-It became convenient to identify everyone and everything as the cause when it was too late.
-We also hear that Chinese hackers are to blame, or maybe faulty software, or a cleaning lady.
-Corporate and technology leaders need to take responsibility here, because poor planning and training are often the root cause.
+Identifying everyone and everything as the cause became convenient when it was too late.
+We also hear that Chinese hackers are to blame, or maybe faulty software or a cleaning lady.
+Corporate and technology leaders need to take responsibility for this because poor planning and training are often the root causes.

 Recognizing the following key roles, responsibilities, and productive steps can help to break the blame game cycle.